mackenziekbrooks/humanities-data/docs/network-analysis.md

 * [Linked Jazz](https://linkedjazz.org/)
 * [Viral Texts](https://viraltexts.org/)

-During class, we'll divide into groups to discus the project you chose.
+During class, we'll divide into groups to discuss the project you chose.

 1. What is this project about?
 What are the goals?
 2. Where is the data?
+3. How is this a humanities project?
-3. How effective are the network visualizations?
+4. How effective are the network visualizations?
 Why do you say that?
-4.
+5. What about the design, layout, and organization of the project?

 ### Activity 5.3